Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 The Concord has been broken, and a war of magic engulfs the world.

-In France, the brilliant young battle-mage Napoleon Bonaparte has summoned a kraken from the depths, and under his command, the Army of the Dead have all but conquered Europe.
-Britain fights back, protected by the gulf of the channel and powerful fire-magic, but Wilberforce's own battle to bring about free magic and abolition has met a dead end in the face of an increasingly fearful and repressive government.
-In Saint Domingue, Fina watches as Toussaint Louverture navigates these opposing forces to liberate the country.
+In France, the brilliant tactician Napoléon Bonaparte has risen to power, and under his command, the army of the dead has all but conquered Europe.
+Britain fights back, but Wilberforce’s own battle to bring about free magic and abolition has met a dead end in the face of an increasingly repressive government.
+In Saint-Domingue, Fina aids Toussaint Louverture as he navigates these opposing forces to liberate the country.

 But there is another, even darker war being fought beneath the surface: the first vampire war in hundreds of years.
-The enemy blood magician who orchestrated Robespierre's downfall is using the Revolutionary Wars to bring about a return to dark magic to claim all of Europe.
-Across the world, only a few know of his existence and the choices they make will shape the new age of magic.
+The enemy blood magician who orchestrated Robespierre’s downfall is using the French Revolutionary Wars to bring about a return to dark magic.
+Across the world, only a few know of his existence, and the choices they make will shape the new age of magic.

 Praise for The Shadow Histories:

 "Magnificent…[turns] the part of history class you might have slept through into something new, exciting and deeply magical."―BookPage

 "A witty, riveting historical fantasy . . .
 Parry has a historian's eye for period detail and weaves real figures from history—including Robespierre and Toussaint L'Ouverture—throughout her poetic tale of justice, liberation, and dark magic.
 This is a knockout." ―Publishers Weekly (starred review)

 For more from H. G. Parry, check out The Unlikely Escape of Uriah Heep.